Kithara: Construction

 The cithara had a deep, wooden sound box composed of two resonating tables, either flat or slightly arched, connected by ribs or sides of equal width.
 At the top, its strings were knotted around the crossbar or yoke (zugon) or to rings threaded over the bar, or wound around pegs.
 The other ends of the strings were secured to a tail-piece after passing over a flat bridge, or the tail-piece and bridge were combined.

 Most vase paintings show citharas with seven strings, in agreement with ancient authors, but those same authors also mention that occasionally an especially skillful kitharode would use more than the conventional seven strings.

 Apollo as a kitharode

 Apollo kitharoidos (Apollo holding a cithara and wearing the customary kitharōdos’ robes) and musagetes (leader of the Muses).
 Marble, Roman artwork, 2nd century CE.

 The cithara is said to have been the invention of Apollo, the god of music.
 Apollo is often depicted playing a cithara instead of a lyre, often dressed in a kitharode’s formal robes.
-Kitharoidos, or Citharoedus, is an epithet given to Apollo, which means "lyre-singer" or "one who sings to the lyre".
+Kitharoidos, or Citharoedus, is an epithet given to Apollo, which means "cithara-singer" or "one who sings to the cithara".

 An Apollo Citharoedus or Apollo Citharede, is the term for a type of statue or other image of Apollo with a cithara.
-Among the best-known examples is the Apollo Citharoedus at the Vatican Museums, a 2nd-century CE colossal marble statue by an unknown Roman sculptor.
+Among the best-known examples is the Apollo Citharoedus at the Vatican Museums, a colossal marble statue of the 2nd century CE by an unknown Roman sculptor.